microsoft/opensource-management-portal/README.md

 ## Collaboration

 This project began as a hackathon... so still has growing pains years later.
-Since this is technicall a _backend web application_ and includes some server-generated user interface, the project was not originally designed to be shared as something that runs out-of-the-box, but... it is possible.
+Since this is technically a _backend web application_ and includes some server-generated user interface, the project was not originally designed to be shared as something that runs out-of-the-box, but... it is possible.